petripaavola/Intune/Reports/README.md

 [Create_IntuneMobileAppAssignments_HTML_Report.ps1](https://github.com/petripaavola/Intune/blob/master/Reports/Create_IntuneMobileAppAssignments_HTML_Report.ps1)

 2 views:
-* Find where Application is assigned to
+* Find where single Application is assigned to
-* Find what Apps are assigned to AzureAD Group
+* Find all Apps that are assigned to single AzureAD Group (this view does not exist in Intune)

 Platform based tables and quick links